vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Computational details and analytical-hole model validation

 \section{Computational details and analytical-hole model validation}

-We have coded the AHCX (as well as HJS-PBE, PBE-AH, and PBEsol-AH) in an in-house version of \textsc{Quantum Espresso}.\cite{QE,Giannozzi17} It is a significant advantage of the HJS framework that it allows an analytical evaluation of the formal `SR' enhancement-factor expression Eq.\ (\ref{eq:GenSRxEnhance}), for example, in terms of finding and coding functional derivative terms.
+We have coded the AH exchange-hole model and AHCX (as well as HJS-PBE, PBE-AH, and PBEsol-AH) in an in-house version of \textsc{Quantum Espresso}.\cite{QE,Giannozzi17,PaoloElStruct1} It is a clear advantage of the HJS framework that it allows an analytical evaluation of the formal `SR' enhancement-factor expression Eq.\ (\ref{eq:GenSRxEnhance}), for example, in terms of finding and coding functional derivative terms.
 The analytical evaluation is formally given in Eq.\ (43) of Ref.\ \onlinecite{HJS08}.
 For example, for our AHCX implementation we need simply to evaluate the terms for expressions and parameters specific to CX.

-The implementation is fully parallel and can directly benefit from significant computational acceleration that the ACE operator\cite{linACE} provides for the Fock-exchange component $F_{\rm FX}^{\rm SR}$.
+The implementation is fully parallel and can directly benefit from the computational acceleration that the ACE operator\cite{linACE,PaoloElStruct1} provides for the Fock-exchange component $F_{\rm FX}^{\rm SR}$.
 This makes it possible to run efficient calculations of molecules, of bulk metals (requiring many $k$-points), and of surface slab systems on a standard high-performance-computer cluster.

-We generally use the norm-conserving \textsc{AbInit} pseudopotentials (PPs)\cite{abinit05} at 80 Ry wavefunction cutoff.
-However, we have checked the resulting description by a more electron-rich PP description, where noted.
-For those tests, we relied on the ONCV-sg15 release\cite{sg15} of optimized normconserving Vanderbilt PPs\cite{ONCV} at a 160 Ry energy cut off.
+For a demonstration of performance on bulk structure and cohesion, on broad molecular properties in the GMTKN55 suite,\cite{gmtkn55} and on CO adsorption, we use the electron-rich optimized normconserving Vanderbilt\cite{ONCV} (ONCV) PPs, in the ONCV-SG15 release\cite{sg15}, at a 160 Ry wavefunction energy cut off.

+Beyond the core documentation (bulk, molecule, and adsorption), we also include an AHCX demonstrator on workfunction and surface energy performance.
+These results involve computations of many slab geometries, all with surface relaxations,\cite{HyJiSh20} and at times with cumbersome electronic convergence.
+Hybrid studies of noble-metal surface properties are expensive in the electron-rich ONCV-SG15 PPs.
+Meanwhile, use of norm-conserving PPs significantly helps stability of the ACE Fock-exchange evaluation that enters all types of hybrid calculations, at least in the \textsc{Quantum Espresso} version where we placed our AHCX implementation.
+For the clean-noble-surface AHCX demonstrator work we therefore use the set of more electron-sparse AbInit normconserving PPs.\cite{abinit05} We argue for the validity of this approximation for noble metals and we track the likely impact by also providing workfunction and surface energy characterizations for PBE and CX in both the AbInit PPs and in the ONCV-SG15 PPs.